el-grudge/bank-marketing/README.md

 ![pipelines](./images/pipelines.png)

-Run the pipelines in the following error:
+Run the pipelines in the following order:

 1. Prepare: Will ingest and prepare the data
 2. Train: Will train multiple classifiers, track the training data, the models, their hyperparameters, and metrics, and add them to the model registry